paularmstrong/onerepo/modules/core/src/core/graph/README.md

 ## Configuration

-The `one graph verify` command comes with some basic schema for validating `package.json` files and no configuration is _require_.
+The `one graph verify` command comes with some basic schema for validating `package.json` files and no configuration is _required_.

 However, you can enhance this by providing custom schema to match to workspaces and their files: